 Your best bet: Unsweetened baking chocolate

-Both unsweetened baking chocolate and cocoa powder consist largely of cocoa solids, which means that they have many of the same flavor components.
+Both unsweetened baking chocolate and cocoa powder consist largely of cocoa solids, meaning they have many of the same flavor components.
 They are both made from cocoa beans.
 The only difference is that baking chocolate retains the cocoa butter while cocoa powder omits it.
-The result is that with baking chocolate you get the cocoa flavor, but in a solid format rather than as a powder.
+The result is that with baking chocolate, you get the cocoa flavor but in a solid format rather than as a powder.

 A decent second choice: Carob powder